louisd13/STK-ATC/stk-code/README.md

 To enable a more customizable game, we decided to allocate a new key for the specific needs of our Challenger.
 The goal of this key is to give out information on whatever the Challenger believed necessary.

 To add a new key, we had to alter numerous files, so many that we could not recall exactly which ones.
 It was a real treasure hunt to find all the places we had to modify to get a new key to work.

+### Communication with the Arduino

+Depending on the operating system there is two different arduino_communication.hpp and .cpp files.
+These files allow the construction of the arduino object so that we can send strings to it for the vibratory feedback.
+It is necessary to add the corresponding com port your arduino is connected at in the kart.cpp file at the start of the "void Kart::init(RaceManager::KartType type)" function (stk-code\src\karts\kart.cpp).
+The data sent to the arduino is defined and sent in kart.cpp and skidding_ai.cpp.